huongnguyenduc/edge-grid/ARCHITECTURE.md

 - Machine learning insights
 - Predictive analytics

-This architecture document provides a comprehensive technical specification for implementing the Edge AI Inference Marketplace.
-Each component is designed to be modular, scalable, and secure while maintaining simplicity for rapid development during the hackathon timeframe.
+This architecture document provides a comprehensive technical specification for implementing EdgeGrid.
+Each component is designed to be modular, scalable, and secure while maintaining simplicity for rapid development.